DylanBarber/lifeSports/README.md

 ### About Us

-My name is Connor Nicholson.
-I am a member on team New York, participating in the Road to Hire Hackaton.
+We are team New York at R2H, creating this website for the non-profit LifeSports in Charlotte, NC.

 ### About this Application